Posturing: The Hidden Barrier to Optimal Settlements

 Everything you need to know about our platform.
 Can’t find the answer you are looking for?
 Please click the button below to ask our team.

 StreamSettle securely and blindly compares the True Settlement Thresholds (TST's) of negotiating parties to determine if there is an overlap in the positions.
-If there is an overlap, the case is settled and the parties are provided with settlement documents.
+If there is an overlap, the case is settled and the parties are automatically provided with fully executed settlement documents.
 If there is no overlap, no fee is charged and nothing about the submitted TST's is revealed.

 Not exactly because True Settlement Thresholds are not communicated to the other side like a traditional demand or offer.
 Further, the TST is your "courthouse steps" number that you would likely never reveal until the end stages of the negotiation, if ever.
 For an insurer, the True Settlement Threshold ("TST") is the absolute highest amount that it would be willing to pay to settle the claim.
 And for a plaintiff lawyer, the TST is the absolute lowest amount that they could accept to settle the claim.
 StreamSettle utilizes a triple-blind comparison method to detect whether the parties’ TST’s overlap without either side having to show their cards.
 If the adjuster’s TST is at least as much as the lawyer’s TST, the parties have a binding, irrevocable settlement at the midpoint of the overlapping values.
 If the TST’s do not overlap, the numbers remain concealed.
-StreamSettle gives parties the ability to test whether their concealed settlement positions, i.e. their TST's, overlap without showing their cards.
+This process gives parties the ability to test whether their concealed settlement positions, i.e. their TST's, overlap without showing their cards.
 And because StreamSettle only charges a fee if a settlement is reached on StreamSettle, the process is risk-free to both sides.
 See how using TST’s compares to traditional negotiating.

 No. StreamSettle can detect if the encrypted submissions overlap but does not measure any gap between them.
 Our goal is to make the negotiation process as efficient as possible, and we found that if users expect to be alerted when close, they will exaggerate their TST's, leaving the parties' true positions untested for overlap.
 And for security purposes, our encryption protocol prevents even StreamSettle from knowing how far apart the parties’ non-overlapping submissions are.